 A countersigned letter requesting approval of an acting MARC PD must be submitted to NIGMS.
 The letter should describe plans for the conduct of the program during the original PD's absence and indicate that the acting PD will have signature authority on trainee forms.
 NIGMS will review the request and provide a written decision to the MARC grantee.

-Generally, no. MARC U-STAR is a Ruth Kirschstein-NRSA institutional research training grant.
+Generally, no. MARC is a Ruth Kirschstein-NRSA institutional research training grant.
 Such grants may not be transferred except under the most unusual circumstances.

 Electronic submission of the FFR through the